Ways to help

 “Harry is unable to crawl, stand or walk, has a very weak upper trunk, and has curvature of the spine.
 Putting all this aside, Harry has a very strong personality and is very bright, clever and extremely funny – what lack of movement he has, he makes up in personality and he lights up our days.

-“As a family we value the support we have received from Muscular Dystrophy UK as they have helped us immensely over the last five years.
+“As a family we value the support we have received from Muscular Dystrophy UK as they have helped us as a family when Harry was younger with schooling, giving advice and generally being there if we feel we need their help.
 We decided to get involved in fundraising to help raise awareness of Harry’s condition and to raise funds to help fund research into possible treatments.”

-The family have set up Harry’s Research Fund to raise funds to support the research work of Dr Susan Brown.
 To date the family have raised funds through supermarket bag packing and collections and organising a birthday party with donations in place of presents.
-Later this Debbie is also taking part in a ‘zipwire’ event at Salford Quays.
+At the end of September a group of eight including Harry’s eighteen year old sister Holly are taking part in a skydive for Harry’s Research Fund.